OhGreat/tell_the_time_with_pytorch/README.md

 The script `train.py` accepts the following arguments:
 - `-approach` : defines the problem resolution method.
 Can be set to *"baseline"* to run the basic experiment, to *"periodic_labels"* to use the label tranformation approach,  to *"minute_distance"* to use the custom minute distance loss.
 - `-data_splits` : defines the split sizes for train, test and evaluation set.
+- `-data_aug` : activates data augmentation on the train set when used.
 - `-bs` : defines the batch size.
 - `-lr` : defines the learning rate of the optimizer used for training.
 - `-epochs` : defines the maximum number of epochs to train the model.